bradmcdowell/cybrad/_posts/2024-05-30-YouTube-15-ISPSS-DPA-Connector-Install.md

 tags: [cyberark,privilegecloud,dpa]     # TAG names should always be lowercase
 ---

-This video covers the process of installing DPA connectors, Configuring the HTML5 Gatway and how to use DPA with vaulted credentials.
+This video covers the process of installing DPA connectors, Configuring the HTML5 Gateway and how to use DPA with vaulted credentials.

 [![Video Preview](https://i.ytimg.com/vi/K9HAzIJBM8U/maxresdefault.jpg)](https://www.youtube.com/watch?v=K9HAzIJBM8U)